Homeland Union: Back in opposition, consolidation and the second government (2000–2012)

+During 2006 to 2008, the Homeland Union supported the Statesmen ("valstybininkai") conspiracy theory, which claims that a deep state in the Ministry of Foreign Affairs and the State Security Department of Lithuania (VSD) seeks to take control of the country.
+According to Antanas Valionis, the party interpreted state security investigations into previous unexplained incidents, such as the Bražuolė bridge bombing in 1994 and the bombing of the editorial office of Lietuvos rytas in 1995, as a conspiracy against them.

-At the 2008 legislative election, the Homeland Union won 19.69% of the national vote and 45 seats in the Seimas.
+At the 2008 legislative election, the Homeland Union won 19.69 per cent of the national vote and 45 seats in the Seimas.
 Becoming the largest party in the Seimas, it formed a coalition government with the Liberal Movement, Liberal and Centre Union and the National Resurrection Party.
 Together, they held a majority of 80 out of 141 seats in the Seimas, and the Homeland Union's leader, Andrius Kubilius, became Prime Minister for a second time.

 In 2010, party's deputy chairman Vidmantas Žiemelis resigned from the party and joined Christian Party.
-It (along with the split in the National Resurrection Party parliamentary group) caused Kubilius–led government to become minority one.
+It (along with the split in the National Resurrection Party parliamentary group) caused Kubilius–led government to become a minority one.

 In June 2011, the Lithuanian Nationalist Union declared its withdrawal from the party, although Nationalist faction remained in the Homeland Union.
 In June 2012, Aurelija Stancikienė resigned from the party and joined the Way of Courage.

-Opposition and the third government (from 2012)
+Opposition and the third government (2012–2024)

 Support for the party decreased in the 2012 parliamentary election, and it was excluded from the government.
 It was credited to many unpopular decisions made during the time of government, and the unpopularity of the Andrius Kubilius.
-In 2014 European Parliament election, the party managed to defeat by narrow margin their main competitors, the Social Democratic Party of Lithuania.
+In the 2014 European Parliament election, the party managed to defeat by narrow margin their main competitors, the Social Democratic Party of Lithuania.
 After 2015 municipal election, Andrius Kubilius resigned from party's leader position.

 Subsequent leadership election was won by the Member of European Parliament (and former advisor of Andrius Kubilius) Gabrielius Landsbergis.
 Gabrielius Landsbergis initiated various changes in the party.
 Main change was that in large cities candidates to the Seimas were replaced with younger candidates, while older candidates moved rural constituencies (e. g.
 Rasa Juknevičienė stood in Aukštaitija single-member constituency instead of one in Žaliakalnis) or removed altogether (e. g.
 Arimantas Dumčius was expelled for remarks over Adolf Hitler's economic policy).

-Between 2014 and 2016 the party was competing on the centre-right political wing with the Liberal Movement, but due to the so-called MG Baltic corruption scandal in May 2016, the Liberal Movement lost about half of its support.
+Between 2014 and 2016, the party was competing on the centre-right political wing with the Liberal Movement, but due to the so-called MG Baltic corruption scandal in May 2016, the Liberal Movement lost about half of its support.
 As a result of the scandal, the Homeland Union's support slightly increased at the 2016 legislative election (and it overtook the Lithuanian Peasant and Greens Union by 0.18 per cent), but, due to failure to win more single-member seats in Seimas, the number of seats held by the party fell to 31.